MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-contact-center.md

 This model integrates with the Teams client using the [Teams client platform](/microsoftteams/platform/overview), [Teams Graph APIs](/graph/api/resources/teams-api-overview?view=graph-rest-1.0) and [Cloud Communications API in Microsoft Graph](/graph/api/resources/communications-api-overview?view=graph-rest-1.0).
 The Extend model also uses the Teams phone system for all contact center calls and call control experiences.
 In this model, the contact center solution provider acts as a telephony carrier alongside Microsoft 365.

-Working within Teams for internal collaboration and external communication allows agents to benefit from dynamic, contextual notes correlating data from multiple systems prior to starting an engagement and then avoid costly context switching.
+By using Connect and Extend-based solutions, agents can working within Teams for internal collaboration and external communication and benefit from dynamic, contextual notes correlating data from multiple systems prior to starting an engagement and then avoid costly context switching.

 Organizations can design workflows and advanced routing configurations down to the individual and measure the quality of their system and interactions.